nspcc-dev/neo-go/docs/notifications.md

 Recognized stream names:
  * `block_added`
-   Filter: `primary` as an integer with primary (speaker) node index from ConsensusData and/or `since` as an integer with block index starting from which new block notifications will be received.
+   Filter: `primary` as an integer with primary (speaker) node index from ConsensusData and/or `since` field as an integer value with block index starting from which new block notifications will be received and/or `till` field as an integer values containing block index till which new block notifications will be received.
  * `transaction_added`
    Filter: `sender` field containing a string with hex-encoded Uint160 (LE representation) for transaction's `Sender` and/or `signer` in the same